 - To fully enjoy Los Alamos, start your trip on a Thursday or Friday.
 Most businesses in Los Alamos and Los Olivos are closed on Tuesday’s and Wednesday’s.

 - Check hours of operation before planning your trip.
 Some business hours change according to the season.
 I found the most updated hours on Instagram.

 - Los Alamos is a tiny town and easily walkable.
 Skyview is on the other side of the freeway from the town.
 If you want to stay more central and not worry about driving, check out Alamo Motel.

 Day Two – Los Alamos, Los Olivos, & Santa Maria

-Our Monday was spent eating and drinking through Santa Ynez Valley.
+We spent our Monday eating and drinking our way through Santa Ynez Valley.
+We explored more of Los Alamos as well as Los Olivos and Santa Maria.
 Los Olivos is 10 minutes south of Los Alamos, while Santa Maria is 20 minutes north of Los Alamos.

 WHAT WE DID: